McKinnonIT/eduHub-File-Watcher/README.md

 To ensure the script runs automatically at system startup:

 1. Set up the script as a scheduled task in the Task Scheduler on your eduSTAR server.
-2. Use the trigger "At system startup".
+2. Use the trigger `At system startup`.
-3. Configure the task to "Run whether user is logged on or not".
+3. Configure the task to `Run whether user is logged on or not`.
 4. Use a EDU002 service account for running the scheduled task.
 This setup ensures that the monitoring starts automatically every time the server boots up, regardless of user sessions.